qala-io/java-beginner-course/docs/programme/tools.md

 You can find them on the official sites, but there is also a central repository of most of the libraries that Java devs need.
 You can find all different versions of different libs there: https://mvnrepository.com/
 * Add these jar files in your project dependencies in IDE
-* After they are added, you can try using logging instead of `System.out.println` in your Domain classes like this:
+* After they are added, you can try using logging instead of `System.out.println`.
+See [Logback documentation](http://logback.qos.ch/manual/).
+Your Domain classes should log messages like this:

 ```java
 import org.slf4j.Logger;